Dividend Kings In Focus: Parker-Hannifin

 The company continues to embody Mr. Parker’s approach to solving the world’s engineering problems, and the formula has certainly worked over the past several decades.

-This affords it a very long and diverse customer list, meaning it isn’t reliant upon one or two industries for its revenue and profits.
+The company has a very long and diverse customer list and is not reliant upon one or two industries for its revenue and profits.
+Indeed, Parker-Hannifin is one of the most diversified industrial stocks.

 Source: Investor Presentation